 - A. All staff are expected to conduct themselves in a manner that promotes the CMH Board's Mission/Vision and Code of Ethics. - B. A complainant does not need to disclose his/her identify; he/she may remain anonymous when communicating with the Corporate Compliance office.
-However, please keep in mind that anonymity may slow down a prompt and complete investigation or the success of a later prosecution. - C. The process for reporting complaints of non-compliance will be posted at all sites. - D. Detection of non-compliance will occur through already established reviews, including audit, claims data, record reviews and complaints made by staff, individuals served, providers or others. - E. Sanilac CMH shall investigate its own complaints and those of its provider network and report compliance issues to Region 10 on a monthly basis (or as needed). - F. Plans of correction shall address remediation of the specific allegation and may include a plan for change in policy designed to prevent recurrence of similar findings in the future. - G. Possible Findings: the following is only a sample of findings that could result in fraud, abuse or non-fraudulent activities. - Altering a medical record - Providing a service, but using the wrong date or time - Billing for service that was not medically necessary - Billing for non-covered services - Double billing (billing for the same service twice) - Timesheet falsification - Unbundling an all-inclusive service that is resubmitted as separate services - Lying about or falsifying credentials - Under-billing (not billing for otherwise billable medically necessary services) - Unexplained entries and/or altered records - Inadequate or missing documentation - Delays in producing requested documentation - Unauthorized transactions - Unusual patterns and trends in contracting and procurement - Offers of gifts, money, or other gratuities from contractors, grantees, or other individuals - Providing false or misleading information
+However, please keep in mind that anonymity may slow down a prompt and complete investigation or the success of a later prosecution. - C. The process for reporting complaints of non-compliance will be posted at all sites. - D. Detection of non-compliance will occur through already established reviews, including audit/monitoring activity, claims/encounter data, record reviews and complaints made by staff, individuals served, providers or others. - E. Sanilac CMH shall investigate its own complaints and those of its provider network and report compliance issues to Region 10 monthly (or as needed) and the Office of Inspector General (OIG) when appropriate. - F. Plans of correction (POC) shall address remediation of the specific allegation and may include a plan for change in policy designed to prevent recurrence of similar findings in the future or additional/modified training. - G. Possible Findings: the following is only a sample of findings that could result in fraud, abuse or non-fraudulent activities. - Altering a medical record - Providing a service, but using the wrong date or time - Billing for service that was not medically necessary - Billing for non-covered services - Double billing (billing for the same service twice) - Timesheet falsification - Unbundling an all-inclusive service that is resubmitted as separate services - Lying about or falsifying credentials - Under-billing (not billing for otherwise billable medically necessary services) - Unexplained entries and/or altered records - Inadequate or missing documentation - Delays in producing requested documentation - Unauthorized transactions - Unusual patterns and trends in contracting and procurement - Offers of gifts, money, or other gratuities from contractors, grantees, or other individuals

-- Missing signatures and credentials - Missing files, reports, data and invoices (both electronic and paper) - Missing, weak, or inadequate internal controls - Billing for services that were performed by an employee who has been excluded from participation in Federal healthcare programs - Billing for low-quality services - Collusion among providers, e.g., providers agreeing on minimum fees they will charge and accept
+- Providing false or misleading information - Missing signatures and credentials - Missing files, reports, data and invoices (both electronic and paper) - Missing, weak, or inadequate internal controls - Billing for services that were performed by an employee who has been excluded from participation in Federal healthcare programs - Billing for low-quality services - Collusion among providers, e.g., providers agreeing on minimum fees they will charge and accept

-The above examples could result in discipline/corrective action, larger sample of claims review, possible payback of inappropriate payments, reporting to MDHHS, the Office of Attorney General, and/or the Medicaid Fraud Unit.
+The above examples could result in discipline/corrective action, larger sample of claims/encounters review, possible payback of inappropriate payments, reporting to MDHHS, the OIG, and/or the Medicaid Fraud Unit.